Ottawa trying to toss out climate lawsuit from youth activists | CBC News

 The case, La Rose et al. v.
 Her Majesty the Queen, was initially filed on Oct.
 25, 2019, and has yet to be argued in federal court.
 It involves 15 youths and teenagers from across Canada who are making a relatively novel legal argument — that their rights to life, liberty, security and equality are being violated because Ottawa has not done enough to protect against climate change.

-The hearings are scheduled to begin on Sept.
+The hearings are scheduled to begin in Vancouver on Sept.
 30 and are expected to last two days.

 The stakes are high.
 If the young people win, a court could force the government to overhaul its plans, reducing Canada's harmful emissions more rapidly and potentially ending fossil fuel industry subsidies.